March 2017 Part 2

 In the middle of the fields is an ancient rock hewn church with a very entertaining story.
 After a bush breakfast looking over the water where we could see some small crocodiles and water birds we headed back to Jawai for a rest.

 Having previously done a ‘cow dust’ tour in Rajasthan (from Amanbagh) I asked if this would be possible from Jawai?
-We were sent out with their head ranger who loves the culture surrounding Jawai to took us to meet the huge herds of cattle as they walked their way back from the fields towards their village for the night.
-‘Cow Dust’ is considered the most auspicious time (as the sun sets and cattle go home) and is usually the time for wedding ceremonies, special celebrations and the like… the rows of cows and buffalo wandered past us, kicking up dust in the setting sun, their Rabari herdsman followed behind ….. as they have done probably for hundreds of years …. it’s a very atmospheric and almost primeval experience, I loved it!
+We were sent out with their head ranger who loves the culture surrounding Jawai and took us to meet the huge herds of cattle as they walked their way back from the fields towards their village for the night.
+‘Cow Dust’ is considered the most auspicious time (as the sun sets and cattle go home) and is usually the time for wedding ceremonies, special celebrations and the like… the rows of cows and buffalo wandered past us, kicking up dust in the setting sun, their Rabari herdsman followed behind ….. as they have done probably for hundreds of years .... it's a very atmospheric and almost primeval experience, I loved it!

 Eventually entering the village, we were amazed to see that the cows all knew their individual homes!
 Each house owns it’s own cattle and every morning they wander into the streets where they are picked up by the herdsmen, taken out for the day and in the evening they all put themselves to bed … amazing - just like children leaving home for the school bus!!
 Our guide drove us up an almost vertical rocky hill (I kid you not!) for this amazing view over the 'cow dust' village and beyond.